-Bidding for 2019/20 Financial Year now open
+Bidding is now closed for the 2020/2021 Financial Year

 We received bids for over £8m in funding, and successful schemes included travel plans for Bourne End and Marlow stations, an employability course for young people across South West Wales, and a new waiting shelter at Tackley station.